Recent Publications

 Schiff moments of deformed nuclei

-Stimulated by recent suggestion of Cosmic Axion Spin Precession Experiment with Eu contained compound we develop a new method for accurate calculation of Schiff moments of even-odd deformed nuclei.
-The method is essentially based on experimental data on magnetic moments and E1,E3-amplitudes in the given even-odd nucleus and in adjacent even-even nuclei.
-Unfortunately such sets of data are not known yet for most of interesting nuclei.
-Fortunately the full set of data is available for 153Eu.
-Hence, we perform the calculation for 153Eu and find value of the Schiff moment.
+Stimulated by the recent suggestion of using a europium compound for the Cosmic Axion Spin Precession Experiment search for axionlike dark matter, I develop a new method for accurate calculation of Schiff moments of even-odd deformed nuclei.
+The method is based on experimental data on magnetic moments and 𝐸⁢1 and 𝐸⁢3 transition amplitudes in the given even-odd nucleus and in adjacent even-even nuclei.
+Despite the fact that such data sets are not yet available for a lot of the interesting nuclei, the full set of data is available for 153Eu.
+Hence, I perform the calculation for 153Eu and find the value of the Schiff moment.
 The value is about 30 times larger than a typical Schiff moment of a spherical heavy nucleus.
-The enhancement of the Schiff moment in 153Eu is related to the low energy octupole mode.
-On the other hand the value of Schiff moment we find is 30 times smaller than that obtained in the assumption of static octupole deformation.
+The enhancement of the Schiff moment in 153Eu is related to the low-energy octupole mode.
+On the other hand the value of the Schiff moment I find is 30 times smaller than that obtained under the assumption of a static octupole deformation.

 Effective electric field: quantifying the sensitivity of searches for new P,T-odd physics with EuCl3⋅6H2O